DebianJoe/hcwm/README.md

 Usage
 ====
 All of the keybinds are listed in the config.h header.
 I didn't write a man page.
 If you wish to make some kind of a change that occurs when wm swapping (such as spawning hcwm from another wm, then edit the 'hcwmrc' bash script before you "make install".
-This file will be copied into ~/.hcwmrc, so future edits can be done directly to this file without having to rebuild.
+This file needs to be manually copied into ~/.hcwmrc, so future edits can be done directly to this file without having to rebuild.
+It's just bash, be creative.

 FAQ
 ====